 This poem is an example of Dickinson’s use of what Cristanne Miller calls

-a loosened ballad meter throughout in a repeated chiastic [crossed] rhythm (SuuS).
+a loosened ballad meter throughout in a repeated chiastic rhythm (SuuS).

-This chiastic rhythm comes in the very first line, “Blazing in Gold – and / Quenching – in Purple!” and is magnified by the line break and enjambment across it.
-Another good illustration of Dickinson’s use of the ballad form, in a shortened or reduced form, is “Did we disobey him?”
+This chiastic, or crossed, rhythm comes in the very first line, “Blazing in Gold – and / Quenching – in Purple!” and is magnified by the line break and enjambment across it.
+Another good illustration of Dickinson’s use of the ballad measure, in a shortened or reduced form, is “Did we disobey him?”
 (F299A, J267).

 Miller diagrams the poem’s form, showing how the lines vary from between 8-10 syllables, with between 3-4 beats per line.
 In illustration of the dampening effect of Higginson’s criticism of Dickinson’s rhythm, which we discussed in the introduction to this section, Miller also points out that

 Dickinson syncopates the rhythm of her fascicle copy of this poem [reproduced here] through dashes and the splitting of metrical lines … but not in the copy published in Drum Beat in 1864 or the 1866 copy to Higginson, which contain no stanza division, split lines, or dashes.

 Still, the ballad form is palpable in this poem and Miller attributes it to Dickinson’s reading of many poems in this form, especially Emerson’s “Each and All,” a poem she marked twice in the table of contents and along the margin of the page in the copy of Poems she owned.
 “Each and All” ends with the same chiastic rhythm:

 Beauty through my senses stole;